johnandrea/gen-count/README.md

 # gen-count
-Given a GEDCOM fie, report the families with the max number of children, grandchildren, g-grandchildren, ...
+Given a GEDCOM file, report the families with the max number of children, grandchildren, g-grandchildren, ...

 ## Limitations